Implementing MLOps in the enterprise

 • To be a good MLOps you have to be a good DevOps first

-• MLOps is hard, don't ignore the strategic benefits of using a Pretrained model
+• MLOps is hard, do not overlook the strategic benefits of using a Pretrained model

 • Got started with my first MLOps project on HuggingFace 🎉